 Shopify prices and subscriptions

-Shopify ranges from $29/mo-$2,300/mo, which might seem high, but the site is geared toward businesses looking to scale up to a higher profit margin.
-There’s a 3-day trial that leads to getting your first month for $1.
-This is so you can get your store up and running, hopefully making some profit, before paying the full month's charge.
-The Basic and Shopify plans are for smaller businesses, while the Advanced and Plus plans are designed for higher-traffic sites.
+This might seem high, but that's because the site is geared toward businesses looking to scale up to a higher profit margin.
+The Basic and Grow plans are for smaller businesses, while the Advanced and Plus plans are designed for higher-traffic sites.

-Shopify is a little pricy, but it also comes with a reputable name, plenty of space to scale your business, and useful tools.
+Shopify can be expensive, but it also comes with a reputable name, plenty of space to scale your business, and useful tools.
 While other sites have more intuitive features, Shopify’s strength lies in its wide reach and integration.

 If you’re just starting out and want Shopify’s scalability, we suggest starting with the Basic plan until you’re turning enough profit to justify increasing your plan.
 If you already have an established business or a comfortable amount of startup capital, we would recommend the Advanced plan.